norswap/autumn/doc/A2-first-grammar.md

 We also say that [`at_least`] is a *parser combinator* (or *combinator* for short), because it takes a parser (in our example, `digit`) and returns a bigger parser.
 Combinators can have multiple arguments (e.g. `seq` for sequences).
-We sometimes abuse the term "combinator" to mean any method from `DSL`, even if it does not take a parser as argument.
+We sometimes abuse the term "combinator" to mean any method from `Grammar`, even if it does not take a parser as argument.
 In theory, any instance of `Parser` that has sub-parsers can also be called a combinator.

 In practice, we'll reserve the word "rule" for parsers that are assigned to a field in our grammar —